serge47/Red-Team-Azure-Network/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of the DVWA web application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.